Question: Am I permitted to use a calculator for the exam?

 Question: I am scheduled to test this evening and I haven’t received an email yet.
 Can you help?

-Answer: Well of course we can!
+Answer: Sure thing!
 We do ask that you check the spam or junk folder with your email service before contacting us.
 Almost all applicants who tell us they haven’t received an email find it in one of those two folders.
 An easy way to locate it is to search for “aarg.club” (without the quotes) in your search box.
 That helps locate it quickly.
 If you indeed have not received an email, give us a call and we will make sure you receive it.

 Question: Am I restricted to any specific room or place to take my exam?